bloovis/isis.mirror/README.md

 for PL/M (a high-level programming language streamlined for microprocessors), a linker, and associated tools.

-It's unlikely this ancient software would be useful now.
-The 8080 processor, though very popular in the 70s, quickly gave way to the 16-bit 8086, which evolved into the CPUs that power most PCs nowadays.
-It's likely that very few embedded systems in the world today use the 8080, or its very similar competitor, the Zilog Z80.

-But we can still see the 8080 influence even in these modern processors, for good or ill.
-And I like the idea of keeping around old software just to remind myself of the good old days, when chips and systems were so simple that one person could easily comprehend them in their entirety.

-So I've written this simulator for ISIS-II, which includes an 8080 simulator written in assembly language for speed.
+To make it possible to run ISIS-based tools (mainly compilers and related tools), I've written this simulator for ISIS-II, which includes an 8080 simulator written in assembly language for speed.
 It currently builds and runs on either 32-bit or 64-bit Linux.

-It was originally written back in the 80s for DOS, but I haven't done the necessary work to update it to work on Win32.
+I originally wrote the simulator in the early 80s for MS-DOS.
+See the `dos` subdirectory for that older version of the simulator, including a makefile that builds the simulator using Turbo C.

-The package includes free copies of Intel's linker, assembler, and PL/M compiler that I obtained from Intel's web site.
-After you unpack the tar file, run `make` to build the simulator.
+This repository also includes free copies of Intel's linker, assembler, and PL/M compiler that I obtained from Intel's web site.

+On Linux, run `make` to build the simulator.
 The resulting executable is in `linux/isis`.
 Then run `make test` to make sure that everything is working; this will compile a simple PL/M program and run it on the simulator.
 You must be using bash as your shell for this to work.